justinbarrick/cryptchats/README.md

     * python-cryptography
     * curve25519-donna

-cryptography and curve25519-donna can be install from pip or your distribution's repositories.
+cryptography and curve25519-donna can be installed from pip or your distribution's repositories.
 If your distribution does not have an irssi-python package, I have included an install script that works with irssi v0.8.17.